 Storing Your E-Liquid

 The best way to store e-liquid is in a cool, dark place away from direct sunlight.
-Since sunlight heats up the liquid and causes it to break down, you want to avoid leaving your liquids on window sills and, especially, in your car as this will hasten the expiration.
-One of the best ways to notice this will be if your e-liquid begins to change color.
+Since sunlight heats up the liquid and causes it to break down, you want to avoid leaving your liquids on window sills and in your car, as this will hasten the expiration.
+One of the best ways to notice if your e-liquid is expired is if it begins to change color.

 Most often, the liquid begins to take on a yellow hue and gets darker with time.
 You can combat this by choosing dark-colored bottles and keeping them tightly sealed inside of a cabinet whenever you are not using them.